llm-bible/llm-bible.github.io/_publications/qin2024uniqueness.markdown

 ---
 layout: publication
-title: The Uniqueness Of Llama3-70b With Per-channel Quantization&#58; An Empirical Study
+title: 'The Uniqueness Of Llama3-70b With Per-channel Quantization: An Empirical Study'
 authors: Qin Minghai
 conference: "Arxiv"
 year: 2024